themarcusaurelius/trailToad/README.md

 const [data, setData] = useState([]);
 ```

-b) We are making an <b?asynchronous<b> api call using the [fetch Api]((https://javascript.info/fetch)) to our back-end to retrieve our product data while also adding that data to our state.
+b) We are making an <b>asynchronous</b> api call using the [Fetch Api]((https://javascript.info/fetch)) to our back-end to retrieve our product data while also adding that data to our state.

 ```javascript
 async function fetchProduct() {